isaiahpettingill/wasm96-v-sdk/README.md

 The large `runtime/mod.rs` file has been split into multiple modules (`runtime.rs`, `imports.rs`) for better organization and maintainability.
 All public functions are re-exported from `runtime` to maintain API compatibility.

 ### GIF decoding + scaling (host/core)
-The libretro core correctly decodes animated GIFs as indexed-color images and expands them to RGBA using the per-frame palette (or the global palette when the frame does not provide one).
-Scaled GIF rendering uses nearest-neighbor resampling so `gif_draw_key_scaled` produces correctly-sized output.
+The libretro core correctly decodes animated GIFs as indexed-color images and expands them to RGBA using the per-frame palette.
+Scaled GIF rendering uses nearest-neighbor resampling.
+Frame delays are now correctly respected (accumulated), and 0-delay frames default to 100ms, fixing playback speed issues.
+Frame composition (disposal methods) and interlacing are now fully supported, eliminating visual artifacts.

 ### PNG decoding + drawing (host/core)
 The core supports decoding **encoded PNG bytes** on the host.
-Guests can draw PNGs directly via `image_png` or register them as keyed resources for repeated use (see “ABI notes: keyed resources (strings)” above).
+Guests can draw PNGs directly via `image_png` or register them as keyed resources for repeated use (see “ABI notes: keyed resources (hashed strings)” above).

 ### SDK Parity
 Both Rust and Zig SDKs now implement the full set of core features, including all drawing primitives, audio playback, and input handling.